 *Travels slower through air – the smaller the head size the easier it cuts through the air which will help you swing it.

-For the average recreational player I would recommend 97-100 square inches.
+For the average recreational player, I would recommend 97-100 square inches.
 Advanced players can definitely play any size in the spectrum.
-Myself, I’m comfortable with 95 and don’t appreciate larger head size racquets.
-But this is personal.
+I am comfortable with 95, but like with everything else, this is personal.

 Stiffness means that more power is transferred to the ball and the arm instead of the racquet.
 If you have a flexible racquet, the racquet will pick up more of the vibrations.
 Lots of racquets on the market are very stiff these days.
 Because it means more free power and tennis has definitely become more of a power game.
 The problem with a stiff racquet (RA above 67) is that you can get arm problems.
 Lots of tennis elbows are created from playing the Wilson Burns and Babolat Pure Drives (good examples) that are so popular in tennis clubs around the world.
 Not only RA affects how your body will take to a racquet, but I would never recommend a racquet of 70 RA or more.
 It will play stiff and can potentially be harmful to you in the long run.

 The strings on your recently store-bought racquet are likely shit, if you excuse my French.
 The selection of string these days is immense.
 You can have the same racquet and greatly change the playing characteristics by changing two things: strings and string tension.
-So don’t give up on your racquet too early.
-Since I don’t intend this to be a book, I will try to give you the basics:
+So do not give up on your racquet too early.
+Since I do not intend this to be a book, I will try to give you the basics:

-Co-poly strings that are popular today are better for spin and control, but are often stiffer.
-A stiff string in a stiff racquets will likely create arm issues down the line.
-But there are good poly options that are not as stiff, (my personal favourite being Solinco Hyper-G).
+Co-poly strings that are popular today are better for spin and control but are often stiffer.
+A stiff string in a stiff racquet will likely create arm issues down the line.
+But there are good poly options that are not as stiff, (my personal favorite being Solinco Hyper-G).
 What you can try is a thinner co-poly (1.15-1.10 string gauge) because it will play softer.
 The only issue is that it will break sooner too.

 Gut strings back in the “good old days” most players used natural gut.
-You’ll get a tremendous arm-friendly feel for the ball with natural gut, but the durability and spin is not great and they are quite expensive.
+You will get a tremendous arm-friendly feel for the ball with natural gut, but the levels of durability and spin are not great and they are quite expensive.

 The tension of your string setup depends on a LOT of things: weather, type of string, if you look for more control or more power, etc etc. A general guideline: